MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 In general, you deploy languages for Office 365 ProPlus with the same process and tools that you use to deploy Office itself.
 You can deploy multiple languages by including those languages directly in the Office packages or you can deploy languages as a separate package, after Office is already installed.

 The steps in this article assume that you're deploying with Configuration Manager or the Office Deployment Tool, and that you use the Office Customization Tool (OCT) to create the configuration files for your deployment.
-If a setting is not yet available in the OCT, steps are given for creating the configuratioon file in a text editor.
+If a setting is not yet available in the OCT, steps are given for creating the configuration file in a text editor.

 > [!NOTE]
 > The guidance in this article applies to Office 365 ProPlus and the following Office products: